HOW HOUSING SALES BREAK DOWN BY PRICE BRACKET IN DIFFERENT MARKETS

-LOWER THIRD SALES RATE
+LOWER THIRD PRICE BRACKET

 In the lowest price bracket, buyers rely more on their income than on their wealth.
-This includes first-time home buyers who don’t have equity to put into a new home.
-So these buyers are naturally more sensitive to mortgage interest rates.
+This includes first-time home buyers who don’t have equity to put into a new home, so these buyers are naturally more sensitive to mortgage interest rates.

-MIDDLE THIRD SALES RATE
+MIDDLE THIRD PRICE BRACKET

 In the middle price bracket, buyers are a bit less dependent on income and may have some wealth to tap into.
 These buyers are less sensitive to mortgage rates than in the lower third.
 (But more sensitive than those in the luxury market.)